ddev/ddev-contrib/docker-compose-services/postgres/README.md

 ## PostgreSQL

-Using PostgreSQL container with PostGIS support provided by [mdillon/postgis ](https://hub.docker.com/r/mdillon/postgis).
+Using PostgreSQL container with [PostGIS](https://postgis.net/) support provided by [mdillon/postgis ](https://hub.docker.com/r/mdillon/postgis).

 ### Installation

 1. Copy `docker-compose.postgres.yaml` to your project
-2. Copy `command/postgres` to your project
+2. Copy the full `commands/postgres` directory to your project's `.ddev/commands` directory.
+For example `cp -r commands/postgres /.ddev/commands`
-3. *(optional)* Update your config.yaml file to support auto-import/auto-export (see bellow)
+3. *(optional)* Update your config.yaml file to support auto-import/auto-export (see below)

 ### Connection

-Connect to `postgres` with
+Connect to `postgres` host/db server from within the web container with:

 ```
 Host: postgres